XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 1. Run (using parallelization) using this config file, e.g. `mpirun ./bin/Release/solve initial_bhns.info`

-This time around we see the iterative `chi` increase being done for the NS, but overall the only changes observed are related to the isolated NS solver (see the [NS README](https://bitbucket.org/fukaws/fuka/src/fukav2//codes/FUKAv2_Solvers/NS/) for details).
+This time around we see the iterative `chi` increase being done for the NS, but overall the only changes observed are related to the isolated NS solver (see the [NS README](https://bitbucket.org/fukaws/fuka/src/fuka/codes/FUKAv2_Solvers/NS/) for details).
 The binary solver itself is consistent.

-This results in the converged dataset of `converged_BHNS_ECC_RED.togashi.28.0.52.0.3.6.q0.487603.0.0.11.info/dat`, however, the other implicit solutions have been saved as well
+This results in the converged dataset of `BHNS_ECC_RED.togashi.28.0.52.0.3.6.q0.487603.0.0.11.info/dat`, however, the other implicit solutions have been saved as well

-1. `converged_BHNS_TOTAL_BC_FIXED_OMEGA.`: is the initial solution after the import of the two isolated solutions have been solved in the binary space for a fixed COM and orbital frequency.
+1. `BHNS_TOTAL_BC_FIXED_OMEGA.`: is the initial solution after the import of the two isolated solutions have been solved in the binary space for a fixed COM and orbital frequency.
 The hydro fields are simply rescaled to enforce the specified baryonic mass, but the fluid is not in hydrostatic equilibrium
-2. `converged_BHNS_TOTAL_BC.`: this is the solution in complete hydrostatic equilibrium with the ADM linear momenta and the orbital frequency being fixed by the force-balance equation for the NS and varying the COM
+2. `BHNS_TOTAL_BC.`: this is the solution in complete hydrostatic equilibrium with the ADM linear momenta and the orbital frequency being fixed by the force-balance equation for the NS and varying the COM
-4. `converged_BHNS_ECC_RED.`:  The final solution is one where the orbital frequency and radial infall velocity is fixed to either 3.5th order PN estimates based on the COM obtained in the `TOTAL_BC` stage or the values for `adot` and `ecc_omega` are used in the case of iterative eccentricity reduction
+4. `BHNS_ECC_RED.`:  The final solution is one where the orbital frequency and radial infall velocity is fixed to either 3.5th order PN estimates based on the COM obtained in the `TOTAL_BC` stage or the values for `adot` and `ecc_omega` are used in the case of iterative eccentricity reduction

 We can of course verify that the ID matches our expectation using

-`./bin/Release/reader converged_BHNS_ECC_RED.togashi.35.0.0.52.3.6.q0.487603.0.0.11.info`
+`./bin/Release/reader BHNS_ECC_RED.togashi.35.0.0.52.3.6.q0.487603.0.0.11.info`

 ```
 ###################### Neutron Star ######################